Rapture (Blondie song): Rapture Riders

 In 2005, "Rapture" was mashed with The Doors' 1971 song "Riders on the Storm" into "Rapture Riders" by Go Home Productions.
 This unofficial mashup remix was later approved by both bands and released as a single credited to Blondie vs. The Doors.
 It was also included on Blondie's compilation album Greatest Hits: Sight + Sound (2005).
 "Rapture Riders" made the top-ten on the US Dance Club Songs and was a Top 40 hit in Australia and Europe.

-Covers and sampling
+Covers

-Grandmaster Flash scratch mixed "Rapture" on his single "The Adventures of Grandmaster Flash on the Wheels of Steel" and also included the track on his DJ mix album Essential Mix: Classic Edition (2002), editing out all the rap parts.

-KRS-One used a tonally similar version of the intro to "Rapture" for the intro/chorus of his single "Step Into A World (Rapture's Delight)" with lyrics changed slightly to praise KRS-One's rap prowess.

-A soft-jazz instrumental cover version can be heard during the New Year's Eve party scene in Paul Mazursky's 1982 film Tempest.
+Erasure covered "Rapture" as a bonus track on their 1997 album Cowboy.

 To promote the character's appearances in the third season of The Boys, Jensen Ackles appeared in several videos depicting Soldier Boy's in-universe promotional campaigns in the 1980s, in particular, serenading the dancers of Solid Gold with a spoken-word rendition of "Rapture".

-Ackles' cover received additional praise from the band itself, with original singer Debbie Harry describing the rendition as "epic".
+Ackles' cover received additional praise from the band itself, with Debbie Harry describing the rendition as "epic".